-The limit remains in effect until the user changes the password (see pages 5-128 and 5-140).
+The limit remains in effect until the user changes the password (see page 162 and page 162).
 Once the password is changed, the limit for that account is set to 0.
 The password will not expire again unless a new limit is set by repeating loginsAllowedBeforeExpiration:.

 If the limit is exceeded before the password is changed, the system disables the account.
-DataCurator or another user with the OtherPassword privilege can reactivate the account by giving it a new password, as explained on pages 5-128 and 5-141.
+DataCurator or another user with the OtherPassword privilege can reactivate the account by giving it a new password, as explained on page 162.